 5 min Dynamic warm-up (same as day 1) Skipping, high-knee skipping, high-knee jogging, bounding, backward running, jogging Big League Base running or general base running can be done as jogging 5 min Stretching (same as day 1) Hamstrings, quads, groin, back, shoulders, triceps 10 min Throwing and catching Review One-Knee Drill and Power Position Drill (5 min) Play catch or play Twenty-One with teammates (5 min) Emphasize proper mechanics and accuracy on each throw; focus on catching the ball out in front with two hands.
 Any throwing drill can be substituted as the season progresses.
 Pitchers can work on throwing and pitching drills.
-20 min Team fundamentals 20 111111 Choose from cutoffs and relays, first-and-third offense and defense, defending the steal (if your league permits stealing), infield and outfield communication and priorities. communication and priorities.
-30 min Stations (3 groups, 10 minutes each station) Hitting (Short Toss From the Front); any hitting drill can be substituted as the season progresses.
+20 To an family set of a 20 min Team fundamentals Choose from cutoffs and relays, first-and-third offense and defense, defending the steal (if your league permits stealing), infield and outfield communication and priorities.
+30 min Stations (3 groups, 10 minutes each station) 30 11111 Hitting (Short Toss From the Front); any hitting drill can be substituted as the season progresses.
 Infield and throwing (review; backhand drills; High Five Drill); any infield or throwing drills can be substituted as the season progresses.
-Outfield (review; Thrown or Machine Ground Balls; Communication Drill); any outfield drills can be substituted as the season progresses.
-5 min Base running Big League Base running (full speed) or another base running drill ĺ
+Outfield (review; Thrown or Machine Ground Balls; Communication Drill); any outfield drills can be substituted as the season progresses. any outline amis can be substituted as the season progresses.
+5 min Base running Big League Base running (full speed) or another base running drill

-^{} During throwing a player will ideally throw with a partner who plays similar positions so game actions are simulated during catch
+$^{\ast\ast}$ During throwing a player will ideally throw with a partner who plays similar positions so game actions are simulated during catch $^{\ast\ast}$